 Shorts Outfits / Summer Outfits

-Summer is a great time to wear 50s clothing.
-I love to wear capris more than shorts so you’ll find me in a pair of cropped capris and a button down shirt most summer days.
+Summer is a great time to wear ’50s clothing.
+I love to wear capris more than shorts, so you’ll find me in a pair of cropped capris and a button down shirt most summer days.
 Sleeveless knit tops, tank tops, and halterneck tops are also great for warm days.
-Paired with casual flats or sandals and cat-eye sunglasses a summer wardrobe is easy to mix and match.
-For variety add in a playsuit (called rompers now) with wedge heels and some tropical accessories like a hair flower or straw sun hat.
-To keep you look true to vintage 50s style avoid tight fitting short shorts.
+Paired with casual flats or sandals and cat-eye sunglasses, a summer wardrobe is easy to mix and match.
+For variety, add in a playsuit (called rompers now) with wedge heels and some tropical accessories like a hair flower or a straw sun hat.
+To keep you look true to vintage ’50s style, avoid tight fitting short shorts.
 50s women preferred high waisted mid-thigh to knee length shorts that fit loose around the thighs.
-The best place to buy these styles is in Mrs. sections of the department stores or brands that cater to mature women, such as Talbots (they have great button down tops too.)
+The best place to buy these styles is in Mrs. sections of the department stores or brands that cater to mature women, such as Talbots (they have great button down tops too).

-When the weather turns cold it can be hard to figure out how to wear 50s style.
-Since most 50s fashion revolves around dresses that expose the legs (brrrr) or short sleeve tops a little layering is in order.
+When the weather turns cold, it can be hard to figure out how to wear ’50s style.
+Since most ’50s fashion revolves around dresses that expose the legs (brrrr) or short sleeved tops, a little layering is in order.
 Most women pair a cardigan sweater over summer dresses.
-A blazer or crop jacket is another option with a warm scarf wrapped around the neck and tucked inside.
-To keep legs warm try wearing nude ice skating tights or tall socks and wear lace up granny boots instead of heels.
+A blazer or crop jacket is another option. with a warm scarf wrapped around the neck and tucked inside.
+To keep legs warm, try wearing nude ice skating tights or tall socks and wear lace up granny boots instead of heels.
 You can even find some snow boots that don’t look too modern.
-Accessories such as a warm beret or wool hat and lined gloves will help too.
+Accessories such as a warm beret or wool hat and lined gloves will help, too.

-When inside look for dresses with longer sleeves, thicker fabrics and modest necklines.
-Plaid prints are very popular in winter as well as houndsooth and checks.
-Naturally pants are an alternative to dresses.
+When inside, look for dresses with longer sleeves, thicker fabrics, and modest necklines.
+Plaid prints are very popular in winter, as are houndsooth and checks.
+Naturally, pants are an alternative to dresses.
 I prefer wide leg pants in winter because I can layer warm tights or leggings underneath them.
-A long sleeve blouse or pullover sweater, belt and oxford shoes sets the look back to the 40s and early 50s.
+A long sleeve blouse or pullover sweater, belt, and Oxford shoes sets the look back to the ’40s and early ’50s.